 The Argentine economy has been turbulent for years.
 We visited in Autumn 2016 and prices for hotels, food and wine were slightly more expensive than the UK.
 Not any more.
 The Peso is (at the time of writing in June 2020) worth a fifth of what it was three years ago.
 Great news if you want to travel there to eat steak and drink Malbec – as it will be relatively cheap (maybe £20 for a previously expensive steak dinner for two with wine in an upscale restaurant).
 It is a catastrophe for Argentinians who wish to buy foreign-produced cars, clothing, computers… The Coronavirus is currently promising to decimate the continent of South America and I fear it will be years before we are able to visit this beautiful country safely again.

 Tasting Notes: An intense red.
 Aromas of cherry and raspberries and notes of vanilla and coconut due to 6 months aged in French oak barrels.
 Well balanced; sweet tannins and a velvety mouth feel.
-At £8 this is good wine – but I usually wait until it is discounted to £6 a bottle (which it currently is) and buy several bottles
+At £8 this is good wine – but I usually wait until it is discounted to £6 a bottle (which it regularly is) and buy several bottles.

 Region of Origin – Mendoza